SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 </kml>
 ```

-From Placemark with Polygon geometry will be created polygon geofence.
+From `Placemark` with `Polygon` geometry will be created polygon geofence.
-Polygons with holes are not supported.
-In that case only the outer boundary will be imported and the inner boundary, holes, ignored.
+Polygons with holes not supported.
+In that case only the outer boundary will be imported and the inner boundary, holes,
+ignored.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <kml xmlns="http://www.opengis.net/kml/2.2">